Worker’s Compensation Lawyers Serving Cook, Lake and McHenry Counties

 The Insurance Company Does Not Want You to Know the Long Term Consequences of Your Injuries.

-One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possible long-lasting effects, of their injuries.
+One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possibly long-lasting effects, of their injuries.
 Only you and your doctor can really answer this question and it usually takes time.
 On the other hand, the insurance companies use a “cookie-cutter” technique to assign a value to each injury, or combination of injuries and assess a dollar amount based on this formula.

 The Act does assign certain weeks of benefits for loss of limbs and has very specific guidelines.
 However, it is arrogant on the part of the insurance company, and insulting to you, when they attempt to classify all victims and their injuries into narrowly defined “one-size-fits-all” categories.
 You are unique, your injuries are unique, and you deserve individualized personal attention to every aspect of your case.